IronWarrior/ParsecUnity/README.md

 Run the scene [Assets/ParsecUnity/Experiments/ParsecTest](Assets/ParsecUnity/Experiments/ParsecTest.unity) to get started.
 The status will be displayed on screen if the connection is successful.
 Tick the **Try Make Texture** toggle on the client to start polling for video frames.

 If you have successfully run the above scene, you can try the demo project in [Assets/Demo/Main](Assets/Demo/Main.unity).
 This uses the Unity Input System to handle input.
+Note that in the Editor, to allow guest inputs to be correctly read on the host, you'll need to lock input in the host Editor instance (`Window > Analysis > Input Debugger > Options > Lock Input to Game View`).

 # TODO